 Laundry facilities are available in 17 Norham Gardens.
-Payment is through the cash account on your bod card.
+Payment is through the Circuit Laundry app.
 This can be topped up here.

 The Graduate Accommodation Office lets and manages rooms, flats and houses in and around Oxford city centre, on sites owned by the University, to full-time graduate students.
 They have accommodation suitable both for single students, and for couples and families.
 To find further information on graduate student properties, full contact details for the Graduate Accommodation Office team, and how to apply for accommodation, please visit the http://www.admin.ox.ac.uk/graduateaccommodation/

 The Graduate Accommodation Office also hosts a website called Studentpad, where private landlords advertise for tenants associated with the University (students, staff, academics and visiting students) – http://www.oxfordstudentpad.co.uk/accommodation